andreigue/andreigue.github.io/_posts/2024-11-19-some-thoughts.md

-Romantic idea. they're handcrafted, more moving parts, no external power supply, just using gears and springs. hand-assembled in many instances.
-Its an art.
-Using technology to create something unnecessary.
-Doesnt advance science, and that's okay.
-Just like paintings. embodies the antithesis of what products in our modern world represent, which are chargeable and disposable objects.

 You're never right or wrong buying a watch.
 It's hard to go wrong with buying a watch (you can go wrong matching it with the rest of your fit).
 As long as you enjoy it, it's all that matters.